SC declines to entertain petitions against caste-based census in Bihar CanIndia News

 On January 11, the apex court agreed to examine a plea seeking quashing the Bihar government’s decision to conduct a caste survey in the state.

-The plea sought quashing of the notification issued by the deputy secretary, government of Bihar, in connection with a caste survey in the state and to refrain the authorities concerned from conducting the exercise.
+The plea sought quashing of the notification issued by the Deputy Secretary, government of Bihar, in connection with a caste survey in the state and to restrain the authorities concerned from conducting the exercise.
 It added that there is no provision in the Constitution regarding caste configuration.

+The plea, filed by Akhilesh Kumar, argued that the move was also against the basic structure of the Constitution, besides being “illegal, arbitrary, irrational, discriminatory and unconstitutional”.

+It contended that according to Section 3 of the Census Act, 1948, the Centre is empowered to take census in the whole or any part of the territory of India.
+It further added that the scheme of the Act establishes that caste census is not contemplated in the law and the state government has no authority in law to conduct caste census.